13 Top-Rated Weekend Getaways in Ohio

 The best way to get to Put-in-Bay is by the Miller Ferry or Jet Express Ferry that runs on regular schedules to take you to the island from Port Clinton.
 It is important to take note of the last ferry that returns from the island at the end of the day, as that is your final opportunity to leave unless you are spending the night.

 A peaceful weekend getaway in Ohio's Amish country will remind you of life's simple pleasures.
-The winding back roads that run through Amish communities in east-central Ohio will take you past laundry drying on the line and farmers plowing fields with work horses.
+The winding back roads that run through Amish communities in east-central Ohio will take you past laundry drying on the line and farmers plowing fields with work horses as you share the road with Amish buggies heading to market.
+The towns of Charm, Walnut Creek, Millersburg, and Berlin are all located near each other, so you can drive through all of them in one visit.

-Many quaint bed-and-breakfasts lie throughout Holmes, Tuscarawas, and Knox counties and they often serve up hearty breakfasts and baked goods made from locally sourced ingredients.
-To make the most of your visit, plan some time to meander through the winding back roads.
+Many quaint bed-and-breakfasts lie throughout Holmes, Tuscarawas, and Knox counties, and they often serve up hearty breakfasts and baked goods made from locally sourced ingredients that are in-season.
+To make the most of your visit, plan some time to meander through the winding back roads with no particular agenda.
 Be sure to stop for a tour and samples at one of several cheese factories in the region like Guggisberg Cheese and Heini's Cheese Chalet in Millersburg.

 A must-visit in Ohio's Amish country is Walnut Creek Cheese in Walnut Creek.
 It's a large grocery store with incredible prices on cheese blocks and baking supplies.
-Be sure to take home a locally made Amish apple fry pie or pick up a cookbook of Amish recipes from the expansive gift shop.
+Take home a locally made Amish apple fry pie or pick up a cookbook of Amish recipes from the expansive gift shop, so you can take the homemade taste of Amish Country home with you.

 A stroll along the downtown riverfront is a great way to see the sunset.
 Enjoy the swings on the riverwalk as you watch runners pass by or stop and wind down at the Smale Riverfront Park, a popular spot for families.